-- 1. A graduate-level degree from an accredited institution with a grade point average of 3.5 as evidenced by an official transcript. - 2.
+- A graduate-level degree from an accredited institution with a grade point average of 3.5 as evidenced by an official transcript. - 2.
 GRE (verbal and quantitative), MAT or GMAT. - 3.
-Three letters of recommendation, two from academic sources. - 4.
+Three letters of recommendation. - 4.
 A career goals essay. - 5.
-Two samples of academic and professional writing. - For international students, a satisfactory score on the TOEFL or IELTS as determined by the Graduate School. - Other considerations such as work or life experiences which are directly related to potential successful completion of the program may also be factored into the admission review. - 8.
-Interview.
+Two samples of academic and professional writing. - 6.
+For international students, a satisfactory score on the TOEFL. - A personal and/or telephone interview may be required. - 8.
+Other considerations such as work or life experiences which are directly related to potential successful completion of the program may also be factored into the admission review.